 You may have received a notice from the IRS in the form of a letter, Notice CP120A.
 A copy of this notice is posted on the IRS web.
 Also, your group likely will be listed here if it has automatically lost its tax-exemption.
 You can search the Exempt Organizations Select Check to check your organization’s status at any time.

 If you don’t find your nonprofit’s name on the list, it does not necessarily mean that it does not have its 501(c)(3).
 Sometimes the IRS list is not comprehensive.
 Call the IRS Customer Service for nonprofit organizations at 1.877.829.5500 and provide them with your nonprofit’s name (and EIN if you have it).
-The best time to call them is early morning.
+We have found that the best time to call the IRS is early morning.

 What do we do now?

 If your nonprofit organization has had its tax-exempt status automatically revoked, and wants to be reinstated, you must file a new exemption application and pay the appropriate fees.
 Your organization must use the same forms as all other applicants.
 501(c)(3) entities will file IRS Form 1023.
 Many other exempt organizations will file IRS Form 1024.